 - Step 6 – Use the findings to make the decision

-The distinction between primary data and secondary data is that freshly gathered data is associated with primary research.
-A common form of primary research data is syndicated research in which a group of researchers who are interested in the same research problem commission an independent market research provider to conduct a study and share the results with the purchasing participants.
+The fresh gathering of data, using primary research constitutes the main distinction between primary data and secondary data is that freshly gathered data is associated with primary research.
+A common form of primary research data is syndicated research, in which a group of researchers who are interested in the same research problem commission an independent market research provider to conduct a study and share the results with the purchasing participants.

 Kotler, P. (2003).
 Marketing Management (11th ed.).
 Upper Saddle River, NJ: Pearson Education, Inc., Prentice Hall.

 Lehmann, D. R. Gupta, S., and Seckel, J. (1997).
 Market Research.
 Reading, MA: Addison-Wesley.